mozilla-services/docs/source/keyexchange/apis.rst

   2000 chars.
 If both body and headers are empty, nothing is logged.

-  The current errors reported by the client are described in the next section, but the log if a free-form string.
+  The current errors reported by the client are described in the next section, but the log is a free-form string.

-  **Warning**: The server is able under a normal exchange to count the number of calls and close the channel at the end, so this API is not to be used to close the channel.
+  **Warning**: Under a normal exchange the server is able to count the number of calls and close the channel at the end, so this API is not to be used to close the channel.
 Some value should be reported to generate a security log.
 The client is therefore encouraged to always provide a report value